apollographql/apollo-client/docs/source/advanced/testing.md

 export const Dog = (...)
 ```

-Next, we go to our test file and define the mocked result that should be returned for the query.
-Mocks is an array that takes an object with specific request and the associated result.
+Next, we go to our test file and define the mocked result that should be returned for the query. `mocks` is an array that takes an object with specific `request` and the associated `result`.

 ```js
 import { GET_DOG, Dog } from "./dog";